-Core to everything we do is child centred practice.
-We are responsive to individual's needs and interests, and our learning pathways have a significant impact on learners' future lives.
+We are responsive to individual's needs and interests, and our learning pathways aim to impact on learners' future lives, positively.

-Learning is realistic, relevant and practical and importantly builds on our learners' strengths and interests.
-It happens in a wide variety of spaces including the local community, the school grounds and in specialist technology spaces.
+Learning is realistic, relevant and practical and most importantly builds on our learners' strengths and interests.
+This occurs in a wide variety of spaces including the local community, the school grounds and in specialist rooms.